petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/creating-objects.md

 {bdg-secondary}`Liferay 7.4+`

 Liferay Objects provides development capabilities in the Liferay UI.
 Using Objects, you can build fully integrated Liferay applications without writing any code or manually deploying modules.
-This process includes [creating](#creating-object-drafts) an initial draft of the object definition, [editing](#editing-object-drafts) the draft, and finally [publishing](#publishing-object-drafts) it to create the new application.
-Publishing an object draft creates a fully integrated Liferay application that can be managed and extended at any time via the Objects admin page.
+This process includes [creating](#creating-object-drafts) object drafts, [editing](#editing-object-drafts) the draft, and finally [publishing](#publishing-object-drafts) it to create the new application.

+Here you'll learn how to create object definitions using the default Objects UI, but you can also create, manage, and extend object definitions using the Model Builder GUI.
+See [Using the Objects Model Builder](./using-the-objects-model-builder.md) for more information.

 ```{important}
 Liferay creates database tables when you publish object definitions, so you cannot use Objects with the high security database practices described in [Database Configurations](../../../installation-and-upgrades/reference/database-configurations.md#high-security-database-user-practices).